sesponda/lightdocs/README.md

 ###Step 1: import the required libraries

-Note: the project packages are in being uploaded following Sonar procedures, so they might not available yet (Sep 13th, 2014).
+Note: the project packages are being uploaded following Sonar procedures, so they might not available yet (Sep 13th, 2014).

 ####Maven:
 ```xml